What is the Transbay Program?

 It is time for public infrastructure to meet the needs of the 21st century.
-The Transbay Transit Center Project will centralize a fractured regional transportation network — making transit connections between all points in the Bay Area fast and convenient.
+The Transbay Transit Center Program will centralize a fractured regional transportation network — making transit connections between all points in the Bay Area fast and convenient.
 The new Transit Center will make public transit a convenient option, as it is in other world-class cities, allowing people to travel and commute without the need for a car, thereby decreasing congestion and pollution.
-The Transit Center will provide a downtown hub in the heart of a new transit-friendly neighborhood with new homes, parks and shops, providing access to public transit literally at the foot of people’s doors.
+The Transit Center will provide a downtown hub in the heart of a new transit-friendly neighborhood with new homes, offices, parks, and shops literally steps from the doorsteps of area residents.

 When will I be able to use the Transit Center?

-How many new jobs will the project create?
+How many new jobs will the Transbay Program create?

-How much will it cost and how is it funded?
+How much will the Transbay Program cost and how is it funded?

 Who is designing the Transbay Transit Center?

-After a 10-month international Design & Development Competition, the TJPA Board unanimously selected Pelli Clarke Pelli Architects and Hines as lead architect and developer of the Transit Center and Tower.
-The Pelli/Hines design features a “green roof” on top of the Transit Center so that commuters, downtown residents, office workers and visitors alike can walk, eat lunch, and relax in the new 5.4-acre park.
-To learn more about PCPA, please visit www.pcparch.com.
+After a 10-month international Design & Development Competition, the TJPA Board unanimously selected Pelli Clarke Pelli Architects as lead architect of the Transit Center.
+To learn more about PCPA, please visit www.pcparch.com

 Who is in charge of the Project?